 Will the two studios remain in their current offices?

-TL: We have been sitting in the same location for eight months, which lead to this merger.
+TL: We have been sitting in the same location for eight months, which led to this merger.

 TL: They will retain their existing logos unless we are doing meaningful updates.
 We wouldn’t want to get our fans to update just so they see a new logo splash screen.

-With the two studios merged, do you foresee any crossover titles appearing in the future?
-For example, Real Racing Vs. Need for Speed?
+Any crossover titles in the future, such as Real Racing Vs. Need for Speed?

 TL: [Laughs] We could see fun ways to share experiences across our titles.
 Right now, though, we just want to focus on developing our people to produce great games.

 Want to read other video game interviews with key figures from Sony, Microsoft and more?
 Then check out Good Gear Guide's complete interview archive.